 How much does it cost?

-Registration for Respite Retreat is $350, which includes all of the sessions as well as all meals and snacks from dinner on Friday night through breakfast on Sunday.
+Registration for Respite Retreat is $350 per couple, which includes all of the sessions as well as all meals and snacks from dinner on Friday night through breakfast on Sunday.
 Registration is non-refundable, but it is transferable to another retreat if cancellation is made in enough time for us to fill the spot at the retreat with another couple.
 Your reservation and payment for hotel will be separate.
-We are currently negotiating for a group rate at the Home2Suites by Hilton and anticipate it will be between $110 and $130 per night.
+Our group rate at the Home2Suites by Hilton Nashville/Bellevue is $139 per night.

 How do we register?